MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 You can dive into the [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal) GitHub repository for feature details and information on setting up your project.

-## Additional files
+## HoloLens 2 platform support
-If this is your first time creating or deploying an Unreal app for HoloLens, you'll need to [download supporting files](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch6#packaging-and-deploying-the-app) from the Epic Launcher.
+If this is your first time creating or deploying an Unreal app for HoloLens, you'll need to [download supporting platform support files](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch6#packaging-and-deploying-the-app) from the Epic Launcher.

 ## Tutorial